We use cookies to improve your experience.

 For PropTech applications, see how AI is transforming real estate interfaces through smart personalization.

 A generative UI system is only as strong as the foundations you pour.
-After shipping nearly 80 production systems, we've isolated the five building blocks that consistently separate two-week sprints from six-month death marches.
+After shipping over 75 production systems, we've isolated the five building blocks that consistently separate two-week sprints from six-month death marches.

-Next is the context engine, the invisible DSL that translates raw prompts or user telemetry into structured intents.
-Where static sites parse URLs, generative ui parses "I need to dispute a charge" into locale, role, sentiment, and urgency.
+Next is the context engine, the invisible layer that translates raw prompts or user telemetry into structured intents.
+Where static sites parse URLs, adaptive interfaces parse "I need to dispute a charge" into locale, role, sentiment, and urgency.
 Our runtime derives this from the @mobile-reality/mdma-parser Remark plugin, turning free text into a Zod-validated AST that downstream models trust.

 Validation layers prevent chaos.
-Our @mobile-reality/mdma-validator runs 10 static checks on every agent output – accessibility, XSS, branding tokens, legal language – before the browser even sees HTML.
+Our @mobile-reality/mdma-validator runs 10 static checks on every agent output — accessibility, XSS, branding tokens, PII detection, legal language — before the browser even renders a component.
 We treat it like continuous integration for user interfaces.

-Get these five right and your generative system clicks into the future today; skip one and you will keep patching edge cases the old way.
+Get these five right and your generative system clicks into place; skip one and you'll keep patching edge cases the old way.

 Gen UI vs. Traditional Static Interfaces: A Business Comparison